solcana/Flutter-app-capstone/README.md

 ## TO DOs

-- Add nav bar, that is present everywhere and takes user to necessary pages - feed (all logs), my logs (his logs), etc
+- Add NAV BAR!!, that is present everywhere and takes user to necessary pages - feed (all logs), my logs (his logs), etc
-- User is able to add / delete / edit and view his logs on his MY LOGS page -> add this functionality
 - Add same functionality to each destination page option (city/ lake/ mountain/ beach)
 - Add option to delete user profile -> for 2nd model crud add / delete
 - Add comments CRUD